shyamsundars12/shyamsundars12/README.md

 Database: MongoDB, MySQL, Firebase
 Tools & Platforms: Postman, IntelliJ IDEA, Visual Studio Code

-🛠️ How to Use
-Clone the Repository:
-bash
-Copy
-Edit
-git clone <repository-url>
-Navigate to the Project Folder: bash
-Copy
-Edit
-cd <project-name>
-Follow the specific setup instructions provided in each project directory.
-🤝 Contribution
-Contributions are welcome!
-If you’d like to improve the code or add new features, feel free to submit a pull request.

 📬 Contact
 For any queries or collaboration opportunities, feel free to connect with me.